 And that’s not all it is also high in fiber, hence the net carbs come down to a figure that most people will be able to adjust in their daily macros and calories intake.

-So I decided to tread carefully first time and try and make a bread or parantha out of it.
-The recipe today is of a Keto Parantha with a stuffing of fresh paneer or cottage cheese.
+So I decided to tread carefully first time and try to make a bread or parantha out of it.
+The recipe today is of a Keto parantha with a stuffing of fresh paneer or cottage cheese.

 I first wanted to make it a stuffed parantha, but the dough cannot be rolled out such for that.
 So instead I kneaded the grated paneer in the dough itself and that worked as a binding factor.

 I am going to try Pakoras next!
 So watch out for that.